 A full house of 76,000 fans is jammed into Spartan Stadium to see the Green and White battle the opposition in a Saturday headliner.
-The crowd shown here, attracted to the State-Michigan game last fall, is tops ever for a Spartan home game.

-PART THIRTEEN
+PART TWELVE

-EALL TEDM 1040
+EALL TEDM TOAT

 The Year Ahead

 EDUCATION comes not alone from the classroom, the laboratory, and books.
 Living for four years with students having a variety of interests, backgrounds, and points of view is broadening and maturing.
 Such an experience develops tolerance, independence, and respect for the individual.
 A student is challenged to think out his own beliefs and values.
 And friendships made become one of the finest parts of education.